MicrosoftDocs/Viva/WorkplaceAnalytics/Overview/Architecture-rd.md

 ![Architecture Diagram](../Images/WpA/Overview/Architecture.png) </CENTER>
 Workplace Analytics leverages Office 365 collaboration data to deliver powerful new insights for enterprise productivity.
 It provides a way for companies to understand the communication behaviors and collaboration patterns across their organization and how they influence productivity and corporate performance.

 Workplace Analytics analyzes Office 365 [email and calendar header level metadata](Privacy-And-Data-Access.md) and combines it with organizational data from line of business applications.
 By combining these datasets, analysts are able to provide a [variety of organizational insights](http://insights.office.com).
-Workplace Analytics provides a workbench to run custom analysis and pre developed aggregated dashboards.
 All data is owned by the customer and stored within the O365 Compliance Boundary pursuant to the [Office 365 Compliance Framework](http://go.microsoft.com/fwlink/p/?LinkId=615657).

 By design, Workplace Analytics provide organizations with choice: